Abubakar-rashid/IntrusionDetectionSystem-Edge-IIoTset-dataset/README.md

 # IntrusionDetectionSystem-Edge-IIoTset-dataset
-This repository contains implementations of Network Intrusion Detection using three distinct approaches.
+This repository contains implementations of Network Intrusion Detection using two distinct approaches.